100+ Things to do in New York City with Kids in 2026

 Carousels in Manhattan

-#2 Chances are, you will spend some time in Central Park.
+Chances are, you will spend some time in Central Park.
 The Central Park Carousel is open daily, year-round, depending on the weather.
-A ride on the Central Park Carousel is one of the cheap things to do with kids in NYC.
+A ride on the Central Park Carousel is one of the cheapest things to do with kids in NYC.

 Etc. for Kids in Manhattan

-#6 The Color Factory is like an interactive museum.
-My daughter went at 5 and while she did not understand it all, she had a blast in some of the rooms.
+The Color Factory is like an interactive museum.
+My daughter went at 5, and while she did not understand it all, she had a blast in some of the rooms.
 Each room is different with interactive photo ops, snacks, and activities.
 Entry is timed, but you can walk through as quickly or as slowly as you wish.
-The Color Factory is located in SOHO.
+The Color Factory is located in Soho.

-#7 The Edge is a different way to view the city.
+The Edge is a different way to view the city.
 The highest observation deck in the Western Hemisphere, The Edge offers 360-degree views from 100 stories in the air from the Hudson Yards area of Manhattan.
+Book your observation deck ticket to The Edge in advance.

 Dreaming about the FRIENDS Experience but stuck at home?
 Go on a virtual tour of 18 FRIENDS locations and play FRIENDS trivia.

-#9 Be sure to check their website for what is currently on at Governor’s Island.
-The small island is closest to Brooklyn, but very close to Manhattan as well.
+Be sure to check their website for what is currently on at Governor’s Island.
+The small island is closest to Brooklyn, but very close to Manhattan.
 You can ride bikes, enjoy the playground, and check out current art exhibits.
 Depending on the time of year, Adventures may be open for ziplining and other activities on Governor’s Island.

 Find more places to have high tea in New York City.

-#14 Kids 5+ can race through the water on a high-speed boat with the New York Harbor Speed Boat Ride.
-The ride includes views of the Statue of Liberty and Brooklyn Bridge among other landmarks, and the boat slows down so that riders can get amazing photos.
+Kids 5+ can race through the water on a high-speed boat with the New York Harbor Speed Boat Ride.
+The ride includes views of the Statue of Liberty and the Brooklyn Bridge, among other landmarks, and the boat slows down so that riders can get amazing photos.

 Museums for Kids in Manhattan